jmrfdm/gvsip/README.md

 It show that asterisk alone could easy work for one google voice number and one sipphone.
 It should work with a few google voice numbers and a few sipphones at the same time if you know how to write the extensions.conf manually.

-The tutorial is based on Ubuntu 18.04 minimal (any ubuntu 18.04 will do, minimal will be smallet, you could consider adding ssh server for remote acess ).
+The tutorial is based on Ubuntu 18.04 minimal (any ubuntu 18.04 will do, minimal will be smallet, you could consider adding ssh server for remote acess).

 ## Install asterisk
+Modified from [asterisk installation].

 ### Clone Naf’s gvsip branch:
 ```